saoicourts/SaoiCourts.github.io/_posts/2023-06-15-support-theory.md

 points and be willing to accept results at face value.

 {% katexmm %}
-I will assume the reader is okay with (or willing to look up) the following concepts:
+We will be talking about some topics in the following that you normally wouldn't see unless you were at least in the later part of a math degree:
-- **Basic category theory** -- If you're willing to just look up the definitions of a [category](https://en.wikipedia.org/wiki/Category_(mathematics)) and a [functor between categories](https://en.wikipedia.org/wiki/Functor) (perhaps several times), I will try to keep the abstract nonsense to a minimum (at least as much as is possible for an article that discusses sheaves).
+- **Basic category theory** -- If you're willing to just look up the definitions of a [category](https://en.wikipedia.org/wiki/Category_(mathematics)) and a [functor between categories](https://en.wikipedia.org/wiki/Functor) (perhaps several times), I will try to keep the abstract nonsense to a minimum.
-- **Abstract algebra** -- If you don't know exactly what I mean by "abstract," you probably don't know it.
-That's okay!
-I will try to provide descriptions and links as I go in case you aren't familiar with them.
+- **Abstract algebra** -- I bet you didn't know that there was even MORE algebra out there after the one you took in school!
+Well good news, there is and it's my favorite kind of math.
 - **Some light (algebraic) geometry** -- The idea of support (and a lot of interesting math, really) includes geometry and I tend to be a visual reasoner so it appeals to me quite a bit to include some discussion towards the end about [sheaves](https://en.wikipedia.org/wiki/Sheaf_(mathematics)).
+Normally you wouldn't even hear about these until grad school.

 At the end of the day, I am writing about a topic in research-level math so it is not expected that everyone will understand 100% of what I am saying.
 That being said, don't